bluebonnet-data/bbd/README.md

 Follow along with this walkthrough to learn more detailed infomation about using this library.

 ### Getting Census Data
 First, find the data you want to visualize.
 This is often easiest through the census API, and the next bit of text will read a bit like a "How to Get Census Data" tutorial.
-In the future there are plans to automate this process through the **bbd** library.
+There are plans to automate this process through the **bbd** library in the future.

 For our working example, we'll use median household income (which is coded in the census data as as "DP03_0062E").